'Madigan Rules' at play in treatment of Drury, Caulkins says

-Drury, a former federal prosecutor, is now running for attorney general in the March 20 Democratic primary, and Madigan has been far from a supporter, culminating in a union that Illinois News Network has reported has ties to him working to have Drury knocked off the ballot.
+Drury, a former federal prosecutor, is now running for attorney general, and Madigan has been far from a supporter, culminating in what the Illinois News Network has reported were efforts by Madigan to have Drury knocked off the primary election ballot.

-“That’s the way Madigan operates and that’s the reason why Illinois is in the mess that it is,” said Caulkins, who is running in the GOP primary for the seat held by retiring Rep. Bill Mitchell (R-Forsyth) in the 101st District.
+“That’s the way Madigan operates and that’s the reason why Illinois is in the mess that it is,” said Caulkins, a Republican who is running for the seat held by retiring Rep. Bill Mitchell (R-Forsyth) in the 101st District.
 “This is what’s kept the state from moving forward.
 How can we if our so-called leaders are run by just one man and there is never any exchange of ideas.
 That exemplifies everything that’s wrong with politics in the state and absolutely sends the wrong message to voters about reform being just all talk.”

-“They’re trying to buy the election,” he said of a number of recent five-figure contributions his GOP rival Randy Keith has gotten for his campaign.
+“They’re trying to buy the election,” he said of some recent five-figure contributions his GOP rival in the primary election, Randy Keith, received for his campaign.

-Caulkins said he believes Democrats are behind the ploy and it’s all part of a larger scheme where they hope to have someone in Springfield they feel they can more easily manipulate.
+Caulkins said he believes Democrats are behind the ploy and it’s all part of a larger scheme where they hope to have someone in Springfield they think they can more easily manipulate.

 “It’s strange for a Republican to be getting money from the unions, but in this case I guess they figure it might be worth it,” he said.

 Caulkins said he plans to continue meeting and greeting as many people as he can, just as he has been doing throughout his campaign.